nicholaspederson/HACK2024/README.md

    The command will give you the URL to input into the front end.
 It will look something like `https://<your-service-name>-<some numbers>.us-central1.run.app`

 NOTE: To redeploy a new version of the API, you only need to repeat steps 3, 6, and 7, unless you want to change the configuration for other steps.

+## Shortcomings

+* Currently the Document Validation code is not integrated into the API/Backend